CNES/S1Tiling/docs/files.rst

 .. _xyz-files:

-Files of XYZ cartesian coordinates in S1 geometry (deprecated)
+Files of XYZ Cartesian coordinates in S1 geometry (deprecated)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 :Content: Pixels are in the original Sentinel-1 image geometry.
 Their